The next study week will be held 28 August – 1 September 2023.

 Registration and Matriculation

-If you are a new student (beginning in January 2023) you should complete as much of the registration processes as possible before arrival.
+If you are a new student you should complete as much of the registration processes as possible before arrival.
 Full instructions are emailed to you by the Registry shortly before you commence your first module.
-Although these instructions will ask you to arrange a meeting with your supervisor/tutor in order to finalize your selection of module this is not applicable to our distance learning programme.
+Although these instructions will ask you to arrange a meeting with your supervisor/tutor in order to finalize your selection of module this is not applicable to our online learning programme.
 This is handled on your behalf – as we offer only one module each semester – and we hold a matriculation clinic on the first day of the study week to iron out any last minute details.

 Social Activities

 We include a number of these during the study week.
-On the Monday and Thursday evenings we often go for a meal together – but this wholly voluntary (and at participants’ expense).
+On the Tuesday and Thursday evenings we often go for a meal together – but this wholly voluntary (and at participants’ expense).
 Sometimes we have arranged a poetry evening.
 Much depends on the preferences of the group.

 Tutorial